jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 of every fritz2 application; they provide the current value in a reactive way and handle all the data changes.

 To bind the store's value reactively to the DOM, use some `render*`-functions on the `data`-property of a store, which offers a `Flow` of the store's value `T`.
-The function creates a so called mount-point, that manages the automatic update of the DOM on every change of the store's data.
-The mount-point uses a dedicated tag created in the DOM as reference to the node, where the deletion and recreation of the defined UI-fragment happens.
+The function creates a so called *mount-point*, that manages the automatic update of the DOM on every change of the store's data.
+The *mount-point* uses a dedicated tag created in the DOM as reference to the node, where the deletion and recreation of the defined UI-fragment happens.

 To react to (user) events like the click onto a button, a store provides so called `handler`s, which creates the new